 Here it is even more clear that the test relies on an appeal to introspection.
 It is supposed to be beyond doubt that we can tell which ideas are in our minds.

 What Berkeley says on this topic is intuitively plausible.
 We cannot picture an apple without giving it some determinate size, shape, and color.
 We cannot picture in our minds some generic dog; we are always forced to imagine a specific Dalmatian, Poodle, or Bulldog.
 But do these observations really gain traction on Locke’s claims about abstraction?
 Put differently, in claiming that we have abstract ideas did Locke commit himself to the claim that our minds can picture a generic dog in just the same way that they can picture a specific dog like Fido?
 Arguably, he did not.

 In the course of discussing abstract ideas Locke very often focuses less on what the ideas themselves are like and much more on the sort of work that those ideas are meant to do.
 His goal seems to be to point out the ways in which our minds are able to group things on the basis of their similar features or characteristics.
-Putting the point differently, one might say that what interests Locke is the process whereby the mind comes to think abstractly whereas Berkeley’s criticism focuses on the purported result of that process.
+Putting the point differently, one might say that what interests Locke is the process whereby the mind comes to think abstractly, whereas Berkeley’s criticism focuses on the purported result of that process.

 The language Locke uses to discuss abstraction and general ideas and the context in which he introduces these topics help to make this point.
 There are, of course, times when Locke talks about our having abstract ideas or there being abstract ideas in the mind.
 But it is at least as common to see Locke talking about the mind framing, deriving, forming, making, or using abstract ideas.
 In line with this, the chapter in the Essay where abstraction is first introduced, Book II Chapter xi, is devoted to the faculties of the mind and its various operations.
 All of this suggests that Locke is less interested in the phenomenological experience of having abstract ideas than he is in the sorts of tasks the mind can perform and the sorts of roles that abstract ideas play in our larger cognitive economy.